brianbancroft/sample-testing-msw-sb-jest-rtl/README.md

-# Bork de Bork Bork Bork
+# Use Storybook for Interaction Testing

 This is a sample of how to use Storybook as the source of truth for interaction testing.